JakeSwartwout/Luka/README.md

 Works with quartus, so that needs to be installed and the commands added to the Path environment.
 Also needs a CDF to be generated, so may need to open quartus and set up the programmer first, depending on your specific board setup.

+I built it for mys DE10-Standard board, which includes a Cyclone V-SOC chip onboard

 ### Step 5: Simulator